7 ways state CISOs can go bold for cybersecurity:

 Upgrading aging technology can provide quick wins by increasing visibility into cyber threats and reducing risks.
 Replacing old server infrastructure or applications that use insecure code and outdated protocols can be expensive, but not doing so can cost more.
 SHI offers a five-step approach to desktop modernization that enables you to react quickly to change while maintaining high security standards.

-SHI facilitates purchases through 650+ contract vehicles and cooperatives and can help identity best pricing and ensure procurement compliance for your organization.
+SHI facilitates purchases through 650+ contract vehicles and cooperatives and can help identify the best pricing and ensure procurement compliance for your organization.

-- Implementing components of a Zero Trust Architecture methodology
+1. Implementing components of a zero trust architecture methodology

 Implementing solutions such as next-generation firewalls can increase visibility and reduce the Mean Time to Respond (MTTR) significantly for cybersecurity incidents, which results in lower risks and greater cost savings.

-SHI can work with your team to build an effective plan for your ARPA funding so you make the most of every dollar.
+SHI can work with your team to build an effective plan for grant funding so you make the most of every dollar.

 Transferring data to the cloud can enable simpler secure infrastructure builds, automated compliance validation, and automated security checks.
 SHI can help state CISOs optimize their environment, move applications, secure the cloud, and more.

-- Adopting more robust Identity and Access Management (IAM) solutions
+1. Adopting more robust identity and access management (IAM) solutions

 Conduct shorter but more frequent employee training sessions in cybersecurity (think at least once per month).
 But don’t stop at the state level.
 Encourage your counterparts at the local level to leverage a state contract for reduced pricing on training.
 Don’t have the in-house expertise to create and launch a cybersecurity technical training environment?
 SHI can help.